-Teilhard’s draft essay on alternative understandings of original sin disappeared from his desk while he was out one day.
+Teilhard’s draft on alternative understandings of original sin disappeared from his desk while he was out one day.
 It would only reappear many months later when he was summoned by his Jesuit regional superior in Lyon.
-The paper had made its way to the Holy Office (formerly the Office of the Inquisition) at the Vatican, and had worked its way back down the chain of authority through the top Jesuit superior in Rome.
+The paper had made its way to the Jesuit international headquarters in Rome.
 It left unhappiness in its wake.
 The story of Adam and Eve — their upending of God’s perfect creation and the introduction of evil into the world — was such a critical foundation stone in the edifice of organized Christianity’s understanding of redemption and of Christ as “the second Adam” that even today original sin remains a theological lightning rod.
 Teilhard thought he was re-interpreting the story in a way that that enabled the Church to speak to the modern world.
-The official Church thought he was choosing science over the bible.
+The top Jesuit superior, Vladimir Ledochowski, believed he was choosing science over the bible.

 After spending a year in China, Teilhard returned to France and was summoned by his provincial superior, who directed him to sign a paper recanting his beliefs about original sin and promising not to write or speak on religious topics.
 This Teilhard could not do.
 He asked for time; he consulted friends.
 He wanted neither to leave the Jesuits nor to sign the document but sought negotiation instead.
 In the end he signed a modified document, agreeing not to publish without permission.
 He was also assigned permanently to China — in effect, into exile.